What is CMRR? | Common Mode Rejection Ratio

 CMRR (dB)= 20\log\left(\frac{V_{io}}{v_{cm}}\right)…..eq.7

-Whether the CMRR is defined as in eq.2 or eq.3, it is a measure of the degree of matching between the two input terminals; that is, the larger the value of CMRR(dB), the better is the matching between the two input terminals and the smaller is the output common-mode voltage v_{ocm}.
+Whether the CMRR is defined as in eq.2 or eq.3, it is a measure of the degree of matching between the two input terminals; that is, the larger the value of CMRR(dB), the better the matching between the two input terminals and the smaller is the output common-mode voltage v_{ocm}.

 On the other hand, a large voltage v_{ocm} for a given common-mode input voltage v_{cm} is an indication of a large degree of imbalance between the two input terminals or of poor common-mode rejection.

-Thus in practice, it is advantageous to use op-amps with higher CMRRs since these op-amps have a better ability to reject common-mode voltage.
+Thus, in practice, it is advantageous to use op-amps with higher CMRRs since these op-amps have a better ability to reject common-mode voltage.

 CMRR-as-a-function-of-frequency